24.2: DNA Mutations, Damage, and Repair

 Thus, large-scale mutations in the chromosomal structure include (1) Amplifications (including gene duplications) where repetition of a chromosomal segment or presence of an extra piece of a chromosome broken piece of a chromosome may become attached to a homologous or non-homologous chromosome so that some of the genes are present in more than two doses leading to multiple copies of all chromosomal regions, increasing the dosage of the genes located within them, (2) Deletions of large chromosomal regions, leading to loss of the genes within those regions, and (3) Chromosomal Rearrangements such as translocations (which interchange of genetic parts from nonhomologous chromosomes), insertions (which insert segments of one chromosome into another nonhomologous chromosome), and inversions (which invert or flip a section of a chromosome into the opposite orientation), as shown in Figure \(\PageIndex{1}\).

 There are also smaller mutations that can occur that only alter a single nucleotide or a small number of nucleotides within a localized region of the DNA.
-These are classified according to how the DNA molecule is changed.
+These are classified by how the DNA molecule is altered.
 One type, a point mutation, affects a single base and most commonly occurs when one base is substituted or replaced by another.
 Mutations also result from the addition of one or more bases, known as an insertion, or the removal of one or more bases, known as a deletion.

 Point mutations (Table \(\PageIndex{1}\) and Figure \(\PageIndex{2}\)) may have a wide range of effects on protein function.
 As a consequence of the degeneracy of the genetic code, a point mutation will commonly result in the same amino acid being incorporated into the resulting polypeptide despite the sequence change.
 This change would not affect the protein’s structure and is thus referred to as a silent mutation.
 A missense mutation results in the incorporation of a different amino acid into the resulting polypeptide.
 The effect of a missense mutation depends on how chemically different the new amino acid is from the wild-type amino acid.